uh-clubr/uh-clubr.github.io/index.md

 ![](images/filter.png)

-(Please note that as of right now, the filter function is not fully implemented.)
+(Please note that at this point of development, the filter function was not fully implemented.)

 Milestone 2 was implemented as [UH-Clubr GitHub Milestone M2](https://github.com/uh-clubr/uh-clubr/milestone/2):